 Length: 4 pages

-This bill was introduced on May 16, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 16, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Bost Bill to Reform VA Hiring Heads to House Floor for Vote”

 — Rep. Mike Bost [R-IL12] on Jul 12, 2018